DylanAlloy/Systems-and-Ports/README.md

 who knows bash scripting as well as nmap commands.

 I may add to this, I may not.
-It's not particularly advanced, but it is easy to use and is a good tool for beginners though it is really only useful in a lab setting as most of nmap's function breaks US law without explicit information.
+It's not particularly advanced, but it is easy to use and is a good tool for beginners though it is really only useful in a lab setting as most of nmap's function breaks US law without explicit permission.